smart-data-models/dataModel.Parking/ParkingGroup/doc/spec_ZH.md

             - coordinates
           title: GeoJSON MultiPolygon
           type: object
           x-ngsi:
             type: GeoProperty
+      x-ngsi:
+        type: GeoProperty
     maximumAllowedHeight:
       description: Maximum allowed height for vehicles.
-Applications _SHOULD_ inspect the value of this property at parent's level if it is not defined.
+Applications _SHOULD_ inspect the value of this property at parent's level if it is not defined
       exclusiveMinimum: true
       minimum: 0
       type: number